Go back

 Is oatmeal good for stable blood sugar?

 Yes, as long as you combine it with proteins and fats.
 For example, add nut butter or yogurt.
-Avoid ready-made sugary versions.
+Avoid ready-made, sugary versions.

 What's better: bread or oatmeal?

 Want both?
-Try the omega bread !
+Then try Omega bread !

 omega bread